Mellanox/mkt/README.md

 **mkt** uses docker images from the Mellanox private docker container registry (harbor.mellanox.com).
 By default **mkt** will download required images automatically.

-Images can be generated locally by running the **mkt images** command.
+Images can be generated locally by running the **mkt images --no-pull** command.
 This may be faster if the user has a slow network to the harbor server.